 At Hadrian Primary the three aims of the Primary Maths Curriculum are at the heart of everything we do, these are:

 For example: Every day we start our Maths lessons with a 'Flashback 4' task.
 This is a series of quick questions covering something from the previous lesson, last week and then topics from earlier in the year – maybe even last year!
 This encourages children to constantly refer back to their previously learnt knowledge and skills, ensuring multiple opportunities to look at topics again in new contexts.
 This enables teachers to support students who have struggled with a topic to spend more time reconsidering and developing their understanding, as well as identifying any 'problem' areas.

-New to this academic year, children in Key Stage One follow the Power Maths programme: the most recently recommended programme to meet the criteria for high-quality teaching of mastery in England.
-In Key Stage Two, children are continuing to use White Rose Maths to develop a deeper understanding of maths mastery.
+Children from Reception to Year 4 follow the Power Maths programme: the most recently recommended programme to meet the criteria for high-quality teaching of mastery in England.
+In years 5 and 6, children are continuing to use White Rose Maths to develop a deeper understanding of maths mastery.

 What does it look like?

 Following the units set out by White Rose, children are given the opportunity to work in small steps, building upon their prior knowledge and creating a concrete understanding of the learning taking place.
 Each session is designed to develop questions designed to unpick the structure of the maths and deepen the children’s understanding.
 When children talk about maths concepts, they develop the vital mathematical language that helps them explain their ideas.

 Here at Hadrian, we are constantly looking for ways to improve and engage in our learning.

 We have been lucky to be part of a 2 year program that helped us to develop a mastery approach to maths across the school.
 So far, we love the new ways to engage our learners and master the stages of maths.

 We aim to focus on five key elements within our maths sessions whilst introducing the new approach - they are: